Click on the questions below to expand and view the answer. Click again to minimize.

 Q: What are the expectations of families when they are off-campus?

 Q: Can my family carpool with another family?

-Q: Can you guarantee that my child will not get COVID at Kehillah.
+Q: Can you guarantee that students and staff will not get COVID-19 at Kehillah?

-A: No, we cannot make this guarantee, but we are doing everything in our power to limit this possibility.
-We also have to make sure that we are taking care of ourselves.
-If someone steps into your 6-foot bubble say something.
-You can report any COVID policy violations to our director of Health and Safety, Talia Anders.
+A: No, we cannot make this guarantee, but we are doing everything in our power to limit this possibility and we expect you to do your part.
+We must make sure that we are taking care of ourselves – wash your hands regularly, refrain from touching your eyes, nose, and mouth, and wear an N95 or KN95 mask.
+Speak up if you see concerning behavior.
+You can report any COVID-19 policy violations to our director of Health and Safety, Talia Anders.

 A: We are following the CDC’s guidelines regarding travel.
 If you are fully vaccinated, closely monitor your symptoms.
 If you are not fully vaccinated, a 5 day self-isolation period is required upon return, as well as proof of a negative COVID-19 test.